4 Types of Sales Productivity Softwares Your Team Needs

 • Highspot: An enterprise-level sales enablement platform that uses AI to surface the most relevant content for any sales scenario.

-• PandaDoc / Qwilr: Tools for quickly creating, sending, and tracking beautiful, interactive proposals and sales documents.
-They include features like e-signatures and CRM integration to streamline the closing process.
+• PandaDoc / Qwilr: Tools for creating, sending, and tracking beautiful, interactive proposals and sales documents.
+PandaDoc starts at $19/user/month.

 • Otter.ai: Automatically transcribes sales calls and meetings, creating searchable notes so no detail is lost.
 Starts at $16.99/month.